iai-group/arXivDigest/backend/Endpoints.md

 `POST /api/recommendations`

-Insert recommendations for articles to users, with a score describing how well it matches the users interests
+Insert recommendations for articles to users, with a score describing how well it matches the users interests.
+Systems can submit recommendations in the periods specified in the schedudle *TODO* make schedule *TODO* , recommendations submitted outside of the specified periods will be ignored.
+Systems can only recommend articles added to the arXIv the same day.
+See the recommendation subbmission guide for more information on how to submit recommendations.  *TODO* link to guide

 Header:
-- `api_key` used to identify wich system the recomendations come from
+- `api_key` used to identify which system the recomendations come from

 JSON:
+  - `user_id` id of the user
   - `article_id` id of the article
   - `score` score of the recommendation

 Data returned:
-  - `error`: if somthing went wrong
+  - `error`: if something went wrong
   - `article_ids`: list of article ids:

 Example: